 An ancient herb used for hemorrhoid relief and treatment is known for its anti-inflmmatory and astringent properties.
 (Find it here)

 Both the dried herb and flowers can be used with similar properties.
-This herb has wonderful antibacterial and antifungal compounds that are helpful in replenishing the interstinal flora.
+Yarrow has wonderful antibacterial and antifungal compounds that are helpful in replenishing the interstinal flora.
 It is also helpful in stopping bleeding from hemorrhage.
 (Find it here)